NiftyLeague/ftso-feed-value-provider/docs/health-endpoints.md

 **Liveness Criteria**:

 - Integration service is responsive
-- Provider service is responsive
 - Memory usage is below 90% of heap
-- Response time is acceptable

-**Use Case**: Kubernetes liveness probes, container health monitoring, automatic restart triggers
+**Use Case**: Kubernetes liveness probes.
+If this fails, the container should be restarted.

 ---